Harini7878/Womanium-WISER-Quantum-Program-2025-Project/README.md

 # Quantum Walks and Monte Carlo
 ## Team Name:

-## Team Members & WISE Enrollment IDs:
+## Team Members & WISER Enrollment IDs:
-Harini Muthurengan - [Your Enrollment ID]
+Harini Muthurengan -

-Manas Ranjan Nayak - [Your Enrollment ID]
+Manas Ranjan Nayak -

 ## Project Summary:
 In the era of Noisy Intermediate-Scale Quantum (NISQ) computers, environmental noise and gate imperfections present a significant barrier to reliable quantum computation.
 This project addresses this challenge by providing a detailed analysis of noise's impact on quantum circuits.
 We use the PennyLane library to build and simulate various circuits, including a "Quantum Galton Board" as an intuitive analogy for a one-dimensional quantum walk.
 This framework allows for a clear and quantitative study of computational accuracy under noisy conditions.